Passive and Active Learning of Driver Behavior from Electric Vehicles: INTRODUCTION

 Several applications in the automotive industry can benefit from a driver behavior model.
 Examples of such applications include advanced driver-assistance systems (ADAS) and estimation of vehicle energy consumption.
 ADAS can monitor and alert the driver when potentially dangerous behaviors are displayed \cite{Lin2014a}.
 A driver behavior model can help ADAS to better identify and understand driver characteristics that are unsafe or aggressive.

 Prediction of vehicle energy consumption of upcoming trips can also benefit from the ability to detect driver behaviors.
 Several studies have shown that the behavior of the driver significantly affects the energy consumption of electric vehicles.
 More specifically, aggressive driving can consume up to 30\% more energy than moderate driving \cite{Bingham2012a}.
-Therefore, identification of aggressive driving can yield a more precise estimation of the energy consumption and the remaining range of a vehicle.
+Therefore, identification of aggressive driving can yield a more precise estimation of the energy consumption and the remaining range of a vehicle, which can further be used for better navigation functionality \cite{Akerblom0C20,abs-2111-02314}.
 Creating an effective and useful driver behavior model, however, requires overcoming some important challenges.
 In this paper we investigate and address two of these challenges.

 The first challenge arises when modeling driver behavior using artificial neural networks with a recurrent architecture, such as the \textit{gated recurrent unit} (GRU) or the \textit{long short-term memory} (LSTM), an approach often preferred due to the time-series nature of vehicle sensor data (e.g., \cite{Ping2019b} or \cite{Xing2020a}).
 These types of networks are designed to be sequentially fed with data.
 Since the hardware (i.e., GPUs) typically used to train neural networks leverages parallel computations for efficiency, this can result in relatively long training times, especially with input data consisting of longer time series.
 Hence, there is a demand for alternative architectures capable of utilizing better the properties of GPU hardware.